Tracer dynamics in an interacting active bath: fluctuations and energy partition: Introduction

-In this paper, we model a massive probe in an interacting active bath modeled by a harmonic chain of overdamped active particles.
+In this paper, we aim to get a comprehensive analytical understanding of tracer dynamics in an interacting active bath, with particular focus on how the competition between the bath interactions and the tracer-bath coupling affects the dynamics.
+To this end, we model a massive probe in an interacting active bath modeled by a harmonic chain of overdamped active particles.
 We derive the effective Langevin equation of the probe, deriving the exact forms of the dissipative and stochastic forces coming from the bath and discuss the strong and weak coupling limits.
 In particular, we show that the friction kernel in the weak coupling limit is characterized by power-law tails, while the strong coupling limit can be effectively described by faster exponential tails.
-We then explore the mean squared displacement and velocity of the probe, under no external confinement, which shows a rich behavior with the interplay of the bath interaction, coupling and activity.
-We compute the stationary velocity correlations of the probe which are characterized by a short-time exponential decay, and a long time power-law decay $t^{-3/2}$.
+We then explore the mean squared displacement and velocity of the probe, without any external confinement, which show rich dynamical behavior that emerges as an interplay of the bath interaction, coupling and activity.
+We compute the stationary velocity correlations of the probe which are characterized by a short-time exponential decay, and a long time power-law decay.
 We then explore the equipartition energy, by computing the kinetic and potential energies of the probe in an external harmonic confinement--- while equipartition of energy holds for small activity with an effective temperature, it is violated for larger values of activity.
 Moreover, both kinetic and potential energies depend on the strength of the external confinement, with the kinetic energy displaying a non-monotonic dependence on the activity of the medium.

 The paper is organized as follows: In Sec.~\ref{sec_structure}, we introduce the model and derive exact expressions for the dissipation kernel and autocorrelation of the noise experienced by the tracer; we also discuss the modified FDT.
 In Sec.~\ref{dyn_fluct}, we explore the mean squared velocity and displacement of the tracer, and report the temporal behavior in the different dynamical regimes.
 In Sec.~\ref{autocorrelation}, we study the relation between the response to an external perturbation and the velocity autocorrelation function of the tracer.
 Thereafter, in Sec.~\ref{energetics} we put the tracer in an additional harmonic trap and investigate the partition of the kinetic and potential energies.